the-teachingRSE-project/competencies/competencies.md

 RSEs do not work in isolation.
 They are embedded in a research group or work within a team of RSEs supporting particular research projects.
-RSEs often need to interact with and facilitate communication among colleagues, clients and contractors with a very broad spectrum of background-knowledge, specialisation, expectations, and experience.
+RSEs often need to interact with and facilitate communication among colleagues, clients and contractors with a very broad spectrum of background-knowledge, specialisation, expectations, and experience whilst keeping diversity issues in mind (@sec:mentoring-and-diversity).
 Communication skills are therefore crucially important.
 Team skills are also mentioned in common guides for \ac{SE} such as the software engineering body of knowledge [@swebok_2014].
 However, the interpersonal and organisational skills and the capacity for adaption required to work in a research setting